Skip to main content

 Well done!
 You now have a fundamental understanding of Farcaster and how it operates.
 To compound on your newly gained knowledge, be sure to check out the guide on building [Farcaster Frames], then share your custom Frame by tagging us @QuickNode!

-If you have questions, check out the QuickNode Forum for help.
-Stay up to date with the latest by following us on Twitter (@QuickNode) or Discord.
+If you have questions, check out our Discord server or provide feedback using the form below for help.
+Stay up to date with the latest by following us on Twitter (@QuickNode) and our Telegram announcement channel.

 We ❤️ Feedback!